Crochet and Yoshida lead Red Sox to 3-1 win over rival Yankees in Wild Card Series opener

 NEW YORK — (AP) — Garrett Crochet retired 17 consecutive batters in a sparkling pitching performance, and pinch-hitter Masataka Yoshida lined a two-run single off reliever Luke Weaver that sent the Boston Red Sox past the New York Yankees 3-1 on Tuesday night in their AL Wild Card Series opener.

+“You could see it in his eyes before the game that he wanted it bad,” Boston's Alex Bregman said of Crochet.
+“Just a performance that big-time pitchers make.”

-Game 2 is Wednesday night in the Bronx again, with Aaron Judge and the Yankees needing a victory to extend their season.
+Game 2 is Wednesday night in the Bronx again, with Aaron Judge and the Yankees needing a victory to extend their season and two in a row to advance.

 Crochet gave up only Anthony Volpe's second-inning homer and improved to 4-0 against the Yankees this year, throwing a career-high 117 pitches in a marquee duel of ace left-handers with Max Fried.
 Crochet struck out 11 and walked none over 7 2/3 innings while allowing four hits.